Templarian/MaterialDesign-Webfont/README.md

 ## Add new icon

+0. Design your icon & optimize your art [using this guide](https://github.com/fontello/fontello/wiki/How-to-use-custom-images#importing-svg-images)

 1. Install docker

 2. `npm run server`: Start fontello server and open a web page with font config loaded.